Providing a Safe and Secure Campus: Preventing Workplace & Campus Violence

 - An act of violence or threat in the workplace, residence halls or on campus property;

-- A threat of domestic violence potentially affecting the campus environment;
+- A threat of domestic or relationship violence potentially affecting the campus environment;

 - Any action or conduct that is imminently threatening or violent, or that has the potential to become threatening or violent;

 - The presence of any person on campus who is the subject of a Restricted From Campus Order, or a Restraining or Anti-Harassment Order that lists the university as a restricted location.

 - Employees are required to notify their supervisors promptly of any action noted in items “a” through “e” above.
 In turn, supervisors are required to notify Campus Safety of any threats of which they are informed and any threats they receive or witness themselves.

 - Students and employees are required to notify Campus Safety promptly in the event that they have secured a Restraining or Anti-Harassment Order that lists the university as a restricted location.

 - All students and employees are required to complete a University Violence Prevention Report after observing any behavior or circumstances noted in items “a” through “e” above.
 Employees should complete the report with assistance from their supervisor, and students should complete it with assistance from a Student Life staff member (Community Director, or Office of Student Rights and Responsibilities) or with their workplace supervisor.
 The completed report must be filed with Campus Safety.

 - Other members of the PLU community, including volunteers, are strongly encouraged to follow these same reporting procedures if they observe acts of violence or threatening situations.